 Also read: The Pros and Cons of Citizen Development

-CIOs need systems that can adapt and respond to the ever-changing business requirements fast.
-Systems that are rigid or cannot be customized slow down the organization’s response to the business needs.
+CIOs need systems that can adapt and respond to ever-changing business requirements fast.
+Systems that are rigid or cannot be customized slow down the organization’s response to business needs.
 Businesses in today’s world cannot afford that.
 Low-code and no-code platforms solve that problem.
-Applications built on these platforms can be modified or extended with ease in a very short time.
+Applications built on these platforms can be easily modified or extended in a very short time.

 Being cloud-based, scalability is never an issue.

-Low-code No-code platforms address most of these issues.
+Low-code, No-code platforms address most of these issues.
 Business users are involved throughout the application development.
-With no-code, applications are developed by the business users themselves and therefore all issues related to mismanagement of requirements do not even arise.
-No-code requires no-coding while low-code requires minimal coding compared to traditional development.
-These platforms provide simple intuitive drag-and-drop visual interfaces to build applications and readymade adapters to integrate with 3rd party applications.
+With no code, applications are developed by the business users themselves, and therefore all issues related to the mismanagement of requirements do not even arise.
+No-code requires no coding, while low-code requires minimal coding compared to traditional development.
+These platforms provide simple, intuitive drag-and-drop visual interfaces to build applications and readymade adapters to integrate with 3rd party applications.
 Some platforms offer inbuilt test simulators to avoid separate testing efforts.

-The most successful projects are those, which have a collaborative team.
-If IT teams work separately from business development and other teams, the result often does not meet the expectations.
+The most successful projects are those which have a collaborative team.
+The result often does not meet expectations if IT teams work separately from business development and other teams.
 Now, neither of the team is to blame here.
 The problem is the lack of collaboration.
-The product ends up not matching the expectations of the other teams and this leads to more changes, delays, and expenses.
+The product does not match the expectations of the other teams, leading to more changes, delays, and expenses.